elidianesampaiotrabuco/have-a-key-lime-pie/README.md

 Compiling
 ---------

-For installing dependencies, refer to this [site](https://web.archive.org/web/20140208084633/http://source.android.com/source/initializing.html).
+For installing dependencies, refer to ["Initializing a Build Environment"](https://web.archive.org/web/20140208084633/http://source.android.com/source/initializing.html) from the AOSP website.
 To initialize the build environment, execute the following command:

     source build/envsetup.sh